-At Abbey Hey Primary Academy, We aim to develop pupils who will be physically active and can flourish in a range of different physical activities.
+At Abbey Hey Primary Academy, we aim to develop pupils who will be physically active and promote key attributes such as determination, hard work, teamwork and responsibility by putting the Framework for Excellence principle of Education with Character at the heart of its sports provision, so that pupils’ flourish in a range of different physical activities.

 The aims of our PE curriculum are to develop pupils who: